Shanmukh Jaswanth: YouTube

-Shanmuk began his career by appearing in a dual role in the viral video The Viva, released in 2013.
+Shanmukh began his career by appearing in a dual role in the viral video The Viva, released in 2013.
 One of the role he played in the short video is "Shannu".
 Since then he is popularly referred to as Shannu.
 He started his own YouTube channel in 2012.
 In the initial days, he uploaded few dance covers, short films and comedy videos.

 Shanmukh then featured in various other productions of Infinitum Media which include short films, dance covers and series.
 He kept consistently acting in videos for the channel 'Viva', especially as one of the two news readers on Viva News.
-His major breakthrough was the YouTube series The Software DevLOVEper directed by K. Subbu, in which he played the role "Shannu".
+His major breakthrough was the YouTube series The Software Devloveper directed by K. Subbu, in which he played the role "Shannu".
 The series made its debut on 31 July 2020 was released through his YouTube channel.
 Upon release, it got wide response from both critics and audience.
 Owing to success of the series, he then featured in few television shows.
 He then featured in another popular series Surya which made its debut on his channel on 16 February 2021.
-In September 2021, Sakshi Post called him as the "first Telugu Youtuber" to have four million subscribers.
+In September 2021, Sakshi Post called him as the "first Telugu YouTuber" to have four million subscribers.
+His recent Student web series also became good success in YouTube and currently getting very good views.He got more You Tube followers due to Big Hit of the Student Web Series.

 Television

 Shanmukh first appeared in the game show Cash 2.0.
-He then participated in the reality television show Bigg Boss 5, and was runner-up of the season.
+He then participated in the reality television show Bigg Boss 5 and was runner-up of the season.